NateChudy01/Projects/README.md

 ### Gym Management (Java OOP)
 This projects purpose was to create an interface for a gym management system.
 This system keeps track of newly created members, existing members, concession items.
 It also generates schedules with both group classes and one on one classes.
 It keeps track of members and how many times they check into the gym and gives points to members that they can use for concession items

-### Investment (Java OOP)
-This projects purpose when creating it was to create an interest calculator.
-It is able to incorporate the inputs from the user in the terminal but also if a .csv file is added in the correct format then it is able to process each line of the .csv file.
-You are able to calculate either the simple or the compound interest and it takes in parameters like the inital amount, two dates, interest type and rate.
-It uses these inputs to calculate the interest over that time period

 ### MaristCampus (Java OOP)
 This projects purpose was to create the Marist campus using object oriented programming.
 Creating the classes for the campus, buildings, rooms, classrooms, offices, courses, and employees was all necessary and when implemented the campus would be a web of all of these objects.
 The MaristCampus.java file was used as a testing java file, creating the objects to put in the campus we had to test every function and attribute in every class we created making sure the the setters and getters as well as the additional functions worked properly